MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 if gameState != .active { return }
 ```

-Run the game...
+Run the game.
 Death truly should be final for our bunny.
-In these last two code snippets the if statement checks the valeu of gameState, if the value is .active `return` ends the function.
+In these last two code snippets the if statement checks the value of gameState, if the value is .active `return` ends the function.
 In this case all of subsequent code is *not* run.

 #Death actions